≡ Menu

 Top 10 Pros and Cons of Variable Universal Life Insurance

-Variable Universal Life (VUL) is defined as a permanent type of cash value life insurance policy, in which the cash value can be invested into different accounts consisting, for example, of stocks, bonds and mutual funds.
+Variable Universal Life (VUL) is defined as a permanent type of cash value life insurance policy, in which the cash value can be invested into different accounts, including a fixed account and subaccount investment options that offer different risk levels and growth potential based on your financial goals.

-Due to the fact that these separate accounts are investments in securities, such as stocks, these VUL policies are regulated under the federal securities laws.
+Due to the fact that these underlying investment options are in securities, such as stocks, these variable universal life insurance policies are regulated under the federal securities laws.
 And you have to have a securities license in order to sell variable universal life policies.
-In other words, your normal, run of the mill, insurance agent is not allowed to sell VUL.
+In other words, your normal, run of the mill, insurance agent is not allowed to sell VULs.

 Variable Life Insurance has been around since the early 1980s.
 During the middle of the 20th century term life insurance provided temporary coverage while Whole Life insurance provided coverage for those that needed it to last a lifetime (or longer than 20 years).

-In the 1980s when interest rates started rising many dividend paying whole life insurance policy owners saw increasing interest rates that did not reflect lower policy dividends.
-(One reason is life insurance dividends tend to go up at a slower rate than interest rates.)
+In the 1980s when interest rates started rising many dividend paying whole life insurance policy owners saw increasing interest rates that did not reflect in lower policy dividends.
+(One reason is life insurance dividends tend to go up at a slower rate than interest rates so there is a lag effect.)

 The ’80s

-In an effort to suppress the exodus from their products, the life insurance companies decided to add mutual funds to their cash value investment options – and thus the Variable Universal Life policy was born.
+In an effort to suppress the exodus from their products, the life insurance companies decided to add mutual funds to their cash value investment options – and thus Variable Universal Life insurance policies were born.

-The VUL was just another form of permanent insurance, but now it could grab the healthy gains of the stock market.
+The variable universal life insurance policy was another form of permanent life insurance, and now it could grab the healthy gains of the stock market.

 The following carriers represent our current picks for the best variable universal life insurance companies in alphabetical order.